Two Seattle police officers fired for shooting at fleeing car in Eastlake neighborhood

 Although the driver and passenger weren’t seriously injured, the disciplinary reports and internal-investigation findings depict a chaotic scene in which the outcome could have led to unwarranted deaths or serious injuries and possible harm to bystanders who could have been struck by errant gunfire.

-The reports also revealed, for the first time, that a third occupant was in the car, although it is not believed that person was injured.
+The reports also revealed, for the first time, that a third person was in the car, although it is not believed that person was injured.

 Top department staff had recommended the firings of Martin, who joined the department in 2015, and Sexton, who joined in 2007.
 The two officers were notified of the chief’s decision in the last few days after separately meeting with Best to offer explanations for their actions.